tomasen/trafcacc/README.md

 TODO:

+- send 2 packet at a time
+- support udp
+- send udp and tcp at same time

 - fix goroutine leak
-- send udp and tcp at same time
-- support udp